What is Hugging Face?

 Model Hub

-The Model Hub hosts over 500,000 models, from massive language models like Llama 3 and Mistral to specialized models for text classification, translation, image generation, and audio processing.
+The Model Hub hosts over 900,000 models, from massive language models like Llama 4, Mistral Large, and Qwen 2.5 to specialized models for text classification, translation, image generation, and audio processing.
 Each model has a model card with documentation, usage examples, and performance metrics.
 You can filter by task, framework, language, and license.

 For prompt engineers exploring alternatives to proprietary APIs, the Model Hub is where you compare open-source options.
-Models like Llama 3, Mistral, and Gemma are competitive with GPT-4o mini for many tasks at a fraction of the cost.
+Llama 4 Scout and Maverick, Mistral Large, and Gemma 3 are competitive with GPT-4.1 for many production tasks at a fraction of the cost when self-hosted.

 Transformers Library